Partial federal government shutdown

 If you need urgent care, but your life is not in danger, call your primary care provider, your health plan, or the 24-hour nurse’s line.

-You get dental care from a provider who accepts Apple Health coverage without a managed care plan (also known as fee-for-service).
+You get dental care from a dentist who accepts Apple Health.
 Visit DentistLink.org to find a dentist that accepts Apple Health.
 See an overview of the services covered under Apple Health at Dental services.

 Fitting services and eye exams, including tests for refraction and visual fields, may be provided through your health plan.